How To Throw The Purrfect Cat Birthday Party

 Put your cat first

-Let’s get it right, it’s your cat’s birthday party, not yours.
+If you’re starting to think about how to celebrate your cat’s birthday, you should get one thing straight: it’s your cat’s birthday party, not yours.
 So the cat comes first.
 It may be an opportunity for you to get together with friends and family, but it is super important that you put your cat’s needs first.

 Although your cat loves to play with you, she is truly a solitary creature.
 They like to hang out solo, and when they feel social, they like being around familiar people.
 But they don’t like hanging out around strangers.
 So, put your cat first and think about what your cat would be most comfortable with.

 Although the birthday party is all about the cat, you shouldn’t show up in your PJs.
-Get a nice cat-themed outfit for yourself.
+Your cat birthday party ideas should include getting a nice cat-themed outfit for yourself.
 On the other hand, you can plan to dress up your cat in a cute birthday outfit.
 One she looks great while wearing and is an excellent show it off.

 Pick a theme and decorate